justindepierro/litework/docs/WORKOUT_ASSIGNMENT_ROADMAP_PHASE1_COMPLETE.md

 Create a comprehensive workout assignment, tracking, and feedback system where:

-1. **Coaches** can easily assign workouts to individuals or groups with specific dates/times
+1. **Coaches** can easily assign workouts to individuals or groups with specific dates/times ✅
-2. **Athletes** see assigned workouts on their calendar and can interact with them in the gym
+2. **Athletes** see assigned workouts on their calendar and can interact with them in the gym ✅
-3. **Real-time tracking** of workout completion as athletes progress through exercises
+3. **Real-time tracking** of workout completion as athletes progress through exercises 🔄
-4. **Feedback loop** from athletes to coaches about difficulty, soreness, and performance
+4. **Feedback loop** from athletes to coaches about difficulty, soreness, and performance 📋
-5. **Data-driven insights** for both coaches and athletes to optimize training
+5. **Data-driven insights** for both coaches and athletes to optimize training 📋

 ---

 ## 📊 Current State Analysis

-### ✅ What We Have (Updated Nov 6, 2025)
+### ✅ What We Have (Updated Nov 6, 2025 - PHASE 1 COMPLETE)

 **Database Tables**:
 - ✅ `workout_assignments` - Enhanced with start_time, end_time, location, notifications